 Follow these strategies to get the best return on your education investment:

-Yes, but options are limited to entry-level administrative and support roles paying around $35,000-$44,640.
+Yes, but options are limited to entry-level administrative and support roles, such as medical secretaries (median $45,930, BLS OEWS, May 2025) and similar positions that generally pay less.
 Advancement into management, informatics, or policy positions typically requires at least a bachelor’s degree.

 Yes.
 Accredited online programs share the same curriculum, faculty standards, and degree titles as on-campus programs.
 Employers evaluate credentials and experience, not delivery format.